flumedb/flumeview-reduce/README.md

 # flumeview-reduce

 A flumeview into a reduce function.
-Stream append-only log data into a reduce function to calculate a state.
+Stream append-only log data in the order the log is written into a reduce function to calculate a state.

 ## Example